Vet staff | Nursing staff | Administration staff

 Petra Boettcher

-Petra has two Devon Rex's at home called Mozzie and Beetle.
+Petra has a Devon Rex's at home called Mozzie.
 Petra is interested in all aspects of feline medicine but enjoys most getting to know her patients and their owners and looking after them through their different life stages.
 She especially enjoys caring for those important family members, the older cats.

 Siti Abdul Khalid